jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.2 readuhf
 Read UHF orbitals from a specified .fch(k) file. `automr` will firstly check the difference between alpha and beta MOs.
 If the difference is tiny, the wave function in .fch file will be identified as a RHF one and will call utility fch_u2r to generate a RHF-type .fch file (in which all beta information is deleted).
 Otherwise (i.e. truly UHF), `automr` will generate UHF natural orbitals (UNO) using input UHF orbitals.
 It is strongly recommended to check the stability of UHF wave function (using keyword 'stable=opt' in Gaussian).
 An instable or not-the-lowest UHF solution sometimes leads to improper GVB or CASSCF results.

-It is strongly recommended not to use UDFT orbitals.
+It is not recommended to provide UDFT orbitals.

 This keyword is usually used along with another keyword ist=1 or 2 (see [ist](#444-ist)).
 Note that do not provide a UNO .fch file with this keyword.
 If you want to use any type of NOs as the initial guess, see `readno` in the following section.

 ## 4.4.3 readno
 Read natural orbital occupation numbers (NOON) and natural orbitals (NO) from a specified .fch file.
 In this case, you must ensure that the 'Alpha Orbital Energies' section in the .fch file contains occupation numbers, not energy levels or something else, since the size of the active space will be determined according to the (threshold of the) occupation numbers.